svanloon/GettingAndCleanData_PeerAssignment1/README.md

 source("run_analysis.R")
 ```

-This will produce 2 data frames and a file, which can be explored further
+This will produce a file and 2 data frames, which can be explored further

-1. "mergedActivityData" is a data.frame that contains the merged data for the test and training data.
+1. [tidy_data.txt](tidy_data.txt) is the generated file with a description of the columns available in the [CodeBook.md](CodeBook.md)

-2. The tidy_data is a data.frame that contains tidy data.
+2. "mergedActivityData" is a data.frame that contains the merged data for the test and training data.

-3. The [tidy_data.txt](tidy_data.txt) will be generated.
-A description of the data is available in the [CodeBook.md](CodeBook.md)
+3. "tidy_data"" is a data.frame that contains tidy data.